On Computing and Pricing of Adjustable Robust Chemical Process Designs: Case study: Separation of Methanol and Methyl formate

-The subsequent weighted sum (WS) scalarizations were initialized with the union of the WC scenario sets of the extreme compromises, six in total (incl. the nominal scenario).
-6 WS runs were performed to achieve the desired approximation quality.
-In these runs, the set of WC scenarios did not have to be refined in order to calculate WC Pareto solutions.
+The subsequent weighted-sum (WS) scalarizations were initialized with the union of the worst-case scenario sets of the extreme compromises, six in total (incl. the nominal scenario).
+Three WS runs were performed to achieve the desired approximation quality.
+In these runs, the set of worst-case scenarios did not have to be refined in order to calculate worst-case Pareto solutions.

-Overall, the worst-case Pareto front could be approximated with only a small subset ($\sim20\%$) of the reference scenarios, which allows for major reductions in the computational time at vanishing losses in the approximation quality (see below for more details).
+Overall, the worst-case Pareto front could be approximated with only a small subset ($\sim 20\%$) of the reference scenarios, which allows for major reductions in the computational time at vanishing losses in the approximation quality (see below for more details).

-Figure \ref{fig:MeOHMFscenarios} and Tab.~\ref{tab:scenlist} show which scenarios were finally identified as worst-case scenarios among the scenarios from the reference discretization.
+Fig. \ref{fig:MeOHMFscenarios} and Tab.~\ref{tab:scenlist} show which scenarios were finally identified as worst-case scenarios among the scenarios from the reference discretization.